 My journey in higher academia has led me from a full-time member of the faculty to varying university leadership positions on the college campus.
-As a Christian academic with a heart for community- I strive to use my own experiences and testimonies to further the work the Lord is doing on college campuses and in surrounding communities.
-My earthly calling and mandate on the college campus is to create "ambassadors for Christ" who respect and give dignity to all who they encounter regardless of "tribe, nation, and tongue."
+As an academic with a heart for community- I strive to use my own experiences to help bridge divides and create collaborative partnerships on college campuses and in surrounding communities.

 In addition to these primarily roles I am a frequent speaker on inclusive administration, inclusive pedagogy and culturally responsive curriculum, at post-secondary institutions.
 I offer academic workshops and professional continuing education on topics such as implicit biases, non-violent communication, power and privilege, inclusive leadership, among others.

 Most recently, I am a research consultant for Associated Equipment Distributors, a 2019 National Inclusive Excellence Leadership Academy Fellow, 2019 State of Indiana Achievement in Education Awardee, and serve as an advisory board member for Global Indiana at the Sagamore Institute, located in Indianapolis, IN.

 I am married to Dr. Rachael Olufowote, and, together, we have two daughters.